Bobbo117/Cellular-IoT-Monitor/README.md

 # Cellular IoT Monitor

 *Transmit sensor data from remote locations without internet.*
-*Transfer data to email, text, Google Sheets, IFTTT, Home Assistant, and more.*
+*Transfer data to email, text, Google Sheets, IFTTT, Home Assistant, and more for less than $2 per month.*

 <br>